PorticoEstate/OutlookBookingSync/README_BRIDGE.md

 #### Handle Bridge Webhook

 ```http
 POST /bridges/webhook/{bridgeName}
 ```

 Used by calendar systems to notify of changes.
 Automatically queues sync operations.

+#### Notes

+- Microsoft Graph performs a validation handshake with a GET and validationToken.
+This service also accepts GET on the same path and returns the token per Graph requirements.
+- Security: Webhook authentication uses Microsoft Graph clientState validation (the ApiKeyMiddleware is bypassed for this path).
+- Queueing: Notifications are enqueued (Redis if available; database fallback) to ensure durability.

 #### Create Webhook Subscriptions

 ```http
 POST /bridges/{bridgeName}/subscriptions
 ```

 Request body:

 ```json
 {
   "webhook_url": "https://your-bridge.com/bridges/webhook/outlook",